 Sitting there and staring at it, I'm trying to fathom what they haven't told me when I look more closely at the list of revisions.
 I go back to the point in time just before I added to the doc, click on 'restore this revision', and the new pages are now gone.
 I gasp at the screen, watching the word 'saving' appear at the top.
 It's quickly replaced with 'All changes saved in Drive' and I hear a pathetic noise come out of me.

-I have to stop what I'm doing before I do serious damage to this chapter and I wonder if Masen can help me.
+I have to stop before I do serious damage to this chapter, and I wonder if Masen can help me.
 It has to be something simple and he can work anything out.
-I compose myself before I walk towards his office, seeing him on his phone, not looking very busy, and he tells his caller to wait for a second.
+I compose myself as I approach his office, seeing him on his phone, not looking very busy, and he tells his caller to wait for a second.

 "Can I help you with something, Isabella?"

-"Yeah, I just need some advice."
-I say casually, while dying inside.
+"Yeah, I just need some advice," I reply casually, while dying inside.

 "Uh, let me just find out how to use it and I'll come and see you."
 He starts tapping on his keyboard and I wander at a snail's pace back to my desk.
 I'm shaky now and impatient for him to just fix it before I have to message the others and tell them I've screwed up the doc.
 I don't even want to think about what he's going to say when he finds out I'm not working on something business related.

-My phone notifies me I have a Facebook alert so I check it on the computer.
-The message says, "Do you know WTF happened to the doc?
+My phone notifies me I have message in the chat, so I check it on the computer.
+"Do you know WTF happened to the doc?
 Today's changes are gone."

 I type back, "I'm working on the WTF now.
 Don't panic.
 I'm getting help from my IT guy."

-Masen now heads toward me so I bring up the doc to cover my Facebook page.
-He smiles that goddamn gorgeous smile at me again and I lose my train of thought for a moment before asking, "Can you help me?"
+Masen is now heading toward me so I bring up the doc to cover the Facebook page.
+He smiles that goddamn gorgeous smile at me again, and I lose my train of thought for a moment before asking, "Can you help me?"

 "Sure, seems pretty straight forward.
 Did you try to undo?"

-I make the sound of an idiot and hit control Z. The pages re-appear and my hands cover my mouth in relief.
+I make the sound of an idiot and hit control Z. The pages re-appear and I cover my mouth in relief.
 "Oh God, thanks."

 "Now close down and open it again."

 I'm so happy I don't even think.
-I close the window and reveal my Facebook page with another message.
+Closing the window reveals my Facebook page with another message.
 "I'll bet.
 Give him one for me."

-He can clearly see the three messages in the thread and, thank God, he lets me minimize it before I die of humiliation, but he's seen all the cover shots of Rob and some other very sexy images.
+He can clearly see the three messages in the thread but, thankfully lets me minimize it before I die of humiliation as he must have noticed all the cover shots of Rob and some other very sexy images.

-I sign in to get the doc up again and he says, "May I sit?"
+I get the doc up again and he says, "May I sit?"

-"Don't you want me to show you how to use it?" he asks me, looking quite disappointed.
+"you don't want me to show you how to use it?" he asks, looking disappointed.

-I watch as his eyes widen for a moment but he covers his reaction with a cough.
+I watch as his eyes widen for a moment, but he covers his reaction with a cough.
 "Excuse me.
 All you have to know is that you can't edit while you are looking at the revision history."
-He opens the revision pane and shows me you can't type while it's up.
-Then he closes it and types 'Isabella' very quickly as if he types the word every day.
+He opens the revision pane and shows me how it doesn't accept text while it's up.
+Then he closes it and types "Isabella" very quickly as if he types the word every day.

 I get out a strangled "Thank you," and he smiles sweetly as he stands and goes back into his office.
-I fall into my chair and die.
+I drop into my chair and die.
 He has just seen what I can never explain to him.
 He won't understand that I can be normal and write this type of material.
 It's just fun, an outlet, like men buying tools they don't need on eBay or women taking scraps of material and creating something sensational out of them.
-It's only a hobby.
+It's nothing more than a hobby.